-Every day, thousands of people across the country rely on their local 911 operators (also called a 911 dispatcher) to provide them with timely assistance in their time of crisis.
+The 911 operators (also called 911 dispatchers) who handle these calls need to be exceptional under stressful situations and have empathy to guide the caller in what they perceive is a crisis situation.
 Although these professionals remain virtually anonymous and unrecognized for their invaluable contribution, we can’t imagine what it would be like if there were no 911 dispatchers out there.

 This career is a tough one, but it’s really rewarding when you think about all the good that comes from it.
 In this article, we will cover every topic on 911 dispatches and how you can get started in the field.

 Before we get into the nitty-gritty details, let’s talk a little bit about what a 911 operator actually does.

 A 911dispatcher works for police, fire, or ambulance services and receives telephone calls from the public through the emergency dispatch system.
 All 911 calls are routed to different agencies based on their geographical area and specific needs.

 These agencies can include the fire department, emergency medical services, or police.

 911 dispatchers work hard every day to:

 - Converse with people in dire need of medical or police assistance, then provide them with basic information and determine what kind of help they require.

 - Take accurate notes and type reports of the incident/call as it unfolds.

 - Maintain confidentiality of victims and witnesses in a professional manner.